FREE UK DELIVERY ON ORDERS OVER £39.99

 Can dogs eat Christmas dinner?

-When it’s Christmas Day and grub’s up, there’s no doubt your dog will be well aware of a feast - especially with all those amazing smells - so you might want to treat them to a Christmas dinner of their own.
-Hold your horses, though!
-Rather than scraping from your own plates into their bowl, you’ll want to check whether their sensitive tums can handle all those rich, gravy-soaked treats.
+When it’s Christmas Day and grub’s up, there’s no doubt your dog will be well aware of a feast - especially with all those amazing smells.
+So you might want to treat them to a Christmas dinner of their own.

 What can dogs eat from a Christmas dinner?

 A traditional Christmas dinner is usually full of tasty whole foods and a satisfying mix of high-quality meat, veggies and carbohydrates - not a bad combo for a dog’s meal.
-However, some components of a Crimbo dinner are a no-go for hungry dogs - whereas for the safe ingredients, there’s a knack to how you prepare them.
+However, some components of a Crimbo dinner are a no-go for hungry dogs - whereas, for the safe ingredients, there’s a knack to how you prepare them.

 To avoid a sick dog on Christmas day, here’s the lowdown on each specific dinner element, arranged into tasty courses!
-Starters It’s the first course of the Christmas meal, knives and forks are primed, and you’re wondering, what Christmas foods can my dog eat?

 Christmas dinner starters